 Next of kin will sign a consent form to permit the use of a blood sample spot and authorize the coroner to release the same to the DNA testing laboratory.
 All parties tested must be present in person together while on the day of testing.
 They must carry some government-issued photo ID to the testing facility.

 We are the more trusted coroner paternity test labs in California and nationwide.

 We offer coroner paternity testing facilities to our customers throughout California and nationwide.
-With our best post-mortem testing solutions, we cater to the DNA testing needs of people of Oakland, San Francisco, Fairfield, Inglewood, Modesto, Riverside, San Jose, Los Angeles, Sacramento, San Diego, Concord, Stockton, Vallejo and other major cities of California.
+With our best post-mortem testing solutions, we cater to the DNA testing needs of people of Oakland, San Francisco, Los Angeles, Santa Ana, Anaheim, Bakersfield, Fresno, Irvine, Long Beach, Modesto, Riverside, Sacramento, San Diego, Stockton, Tracy, Vallejo and other major cities of California.
 We are committed to providing you paternity answers with utmost precision and confidentiality.